JudeQuintana/terraform-main/docs/routing-policy-language.md

 This is O(N) operational complexity per VPC addition, and O(N^2) reasoning about the full reachability matrix.
 At 50+ VPCs across multiple regions, the propagation rules become difficult to audit and easy to misconfigure.
-There is no single place that answers "can VPC A reach VPC B?" -- you must trace propagation chains across tables.
+There is no single place that answers "can VPC A reach VPC B?" without tracing propagation chains across tables.

 ### How single table with policy works

 One TGW route table.
 Every VPC attachment is associated and propagated to it.
-The TGW forwards everything -- full mesh at the transit layer.
+The TGW forwards everything (full mesh at the transit layer).
 Reachability is controlled exclusively at VPC route tables via compiled policy.

 Adding a new VPC means: